flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/thrust-elev-trim.md

 ### Manual Thrust Control

-When the auto-thrust (A/THR) mode is not armed or not active (levers in wring position) the engines are in manual mode.
+When the auto-thrust (A/THR) mode is not armed or not active (levers in wrong position) the engines are in manual mode.

 The thrust lever position controls thrust for the corresponding engine in this case.